zema888/JsontableBundle/README.md

 JsontableBundle
 ===============

-Form type for display of array type data in the form of a table.
+Symfony2 bundle.
+Type "jsontable" for symfony-form for display of array type data like table.

 Installation
 ------------